al6x/vfs/readme.md

 - simple storage-driver implementation, easy add new storage types (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).

 ** all methods should have the same performance as native system calls, except for :move and :rename.
-Right now they are implemented by using copy+destroy, will be fixed as soon as I'll have free time to do it.
+Right now they are implemented
+ASAP by using copy+destroy approach, will be fixed as soon as I'll have free time to do it.

 ## Code samples:
       gem 'vfs'                                    # Virtual File System